access-ci-org/access-bulk-enroller/README.md

 database.
 See [ACCESS CI Organizations](access_orgs.md) for more information.

 By default, output is to STDOUT.
-This can be overridden with the `-o
-<outfile> option.
-The resulting file is a CSV file where each liine is of
-the following format:
+This can be overridden with the `-o <outfile>` option.
+The resulting file is a CSV file where each line is of the following format:

 ```
 firstname,middlename,lastname,organization,emailaddress,accessid